-Pro Tip: Le Petite Eats says that while she found tamarind paste in the Asian section of Whole Foods, tamarind pulp candy at your local Mexican market works well, too.
+Pro Tip: Le Petit Eats says that while she found tamarind paste in the Asian section of Whole Foods, tamarind pulp candy at your local Mexican market works well, too.

 Tangerine Kombucha Mai Tai

-Pro Tip: If you can't find tangerine kombucha, orange or tangerine juice will work just as well, writes Le Petite Eats.
+Pro Tip: If you can't find tangerine kombucha, orange or tangerine juice will work just as well, writes Le Petit Eats.